-- The residual profit (i.e. profit remaining after return for routine contributions in Stage 1 which is attributable to unique and valuable contributions) is then allocated between the parties based on the relative unique contributions of the parties.
-The contributions are identified by taking into account the FAR of each party, and valuing them as far as possible by reference to independent market data. - The above allocation takes into consideration how independent parties would have divided such residual profit in similar circumstances. - 5.66 Contribution analysis approach: Under this approach, the total profit earned by the parties from a related party transaction is divided based on the parties' relative contributions to the earning of that profit.
-This division can be supported by comparable data if available. - 5.67 Unlike the residual analysis approach, arm's length remuneration for readily identifiable functions is not allocated to each of the parties before the transactional profit split is made. - 5.68 Between the two approaches above, IRAS recommends that taxpayers use the residual analysis approach for the following reasons: - (a) The relative value of the contribution of each party is often more difficult to quantify when one attempts to divide the total profit directly; and - (b) The use of comparable data to allocate part of the total profit in the first stage of the residual analysis approach will generally improve the reliability of the transactional profit split method.
+- 5.85 Under this approach, the total profit earned by the parties from a related party transaction is divided based on the parties' relative contributions to the earning of that profit.
+This division can be supported by comparable data if available. - 5.86 Unlike the residual analysis approach, arm's length remuneration for readily identifiable functions is not allocated to each of the parties before the transactional profit split is made. - 5.87 Between the two approaches above, IRAS recommends that taxpayers use the residual analysis approach for the following reasons: - (a) The relative value of the contribution of each party is often more difficult to quantify when one attempts to divide the total profit directly; and - (b) The use of comparable data to allocate part of the total profit in the first stage of the residual analysis approach will generally improve the reliability of the transactional profit split method.